awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-attribute-based-instance-type-selection.md

 ### Price protection<a name="ec2fleet-abs-price-protection"></a>

 Price protection is a feature that prevents your EC2 Fleet from using instance types that you would consider too expensive even if they happen to fit the attributes that you specified\.
 When you create a fleet with attribute\-based instance type selection, price protection is enabled by default, with separate thresholds for On\-Demand Instances and Spot Instances\.
 When Amazon EC2 selects instance types with your attributes, it excludes instance types priced above your threshold\.
-The thresholds represent the maximum you'll pay, expressed as a percentage above the least expensive M, C, or R instance type with your specified attributes\.
+The thresholds represent the maximum you'll pay, expressed as a percentage above the least expensive current generation M, C, or R instance type with your specified attributes\.

 If you don't specify a threshold, the following thresholds are used by default:
 + For On\-Demand Instances, the price protection threshold is set at 20 percent\.